Cardiovascular disease fact sheet

 Cardiovascular disease (CVD) refers to all diseases and conditions involving the heart and blood vessels.
 The main types of CVD in Australia are coronary heart disease, stroke and heart failure/cardiomyopathy.
 (1)

 Cardiovascular disease (CVD) is a major cause of death in Australia.
-There were 45,392 deaths attributed to CVD in Australia in 2015.
-On average, one Australian dies as a result of CVD every 12 minutes.
+There were 43,963 deaths attributed to CVD in Australia in 2016.
+This means that on average, 120 Australians die from CVD each day, or one every 12 minutes.
 (2)

 CVD was the main cause for 490,000 hospitalisations in 2014/15.
 The number of hospital separations due to CVD has increased by 8% from 2004/05 to 2014/15.
 (3)